yagiz-aydin/yagiz-aydin/README.md

 # 💬 Work, Work
-Hi, I'm Frontend Developer at Azerion.
+Hi, I'm Frontend Developer at BtcTurk.
 Focused on React applications ❤️ React JS and .NET.

 # ⚡ Cool Stuffs
 I love playing drum and computer games.
 If you are a player too, please add me on discord!✨(Alsahir#0971)